AairaSheikh/Veloura/README.md

 ## Overview

-Veloura is a modern, responsive website for a boutique Pilates studio located in Islamabad, DHA.
+Veloura is a modern, responsive website for a boutique Pilates studio located in Islamabad, F-6 Markaz.
 The studio is dedicated to providing mindful, restorative, and empowering movement experiences for clients of all levels.

 ## About the Studio